-Dredging 76 acres and disposing of dredged material over 5.7 acres will negatively affect PBF 2, and will contribute to the feature's inability to improve in value in the future.
+Dredging 17.9 acres and disposing of dredged material over 5.7 acres will negatively affect PBF 2, and will contribute to the feature's inability to improve in value in the future.
 The repeated removal of substrates to maintain the channel depth will interrupt the establishment and succession of benthic invertebrates in these areas on which juvenile Atlantic sturgeon would otherwise feed.
-However, the areas to be dredged represent a small (approximately 7.7% of the area potentially supporting PBF 2 in the action area) and non-contiguous amount of the available soft bottom substrate within the action area By comparison, 92.3% (975.3 acres) of the unaffected, contiguous habitat in the action area supporting PBF 2 remains available to support juvenile foraging and development.
-Considering these factors, the effects of dredging this small amount of habitat (5 events in 10 years) on juvenile foraging or physiological development will be so small that they cannot be meaningfully measured, evaluated, or detected.
+However, the areas to be dredged combined with the impacted disposal area represent a small (approximately 2.3% of the area potentially supporting PBF 2 in the action area) and non-contiguous amount of the available soft bottom substrate within the action area.
+As described in the environmental baseline, an additional 45 acres of PBF 2 within the action area will be dredged approximately every two to three years to maintain the Kennebec River FNP (see Section 5.2).
+Therefore, when added to the baseline, we estimate that 93.2% (938.4 acres) of the unaffected, contiguous habitat in the action area supporting PBF 2 remains available to support juvenile foraging and development.
+Considering these factors, the effects of dredging this small amount of habitat on juvenile foraging or physiological development will be so small that they cannot be meaningfully measured, evaluated, or detected.
 Therefore, any effects to the value of PBF 2 to the conservation of the species are insignificant.